Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 (anticholinergic = acting against the neurotransmitterNeurotransmitters are chemical messengers that transmit signals from one neuron to the next across the synaptic cleft.
 They are essential for numerous functions of the nervous system, including mood, sleep, and motor skills. acetylcholine)

-The therapeutic window of these antidepressants is also narrow, so toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effects can occur even with the ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of small amounts.
+These antidepressants also have a narrow therapeutic window, so toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effects can occur even after ingesting small amounts.

-- SSRIs and SNRIs primarily lead to serotonin overstimulation (“serotonin syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+- SSRIs and SNRIs primarily cause serotonin overstimulation (“serotonin syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment.”) with neurological and autonomic symptoms.

 - MAO inhibitors also indirectly increase serotonin and norepinephrineNorepinephrine is a neurotransmitter and hormone that plays an important role in the stress response and in regulating blood pressure and heart rate.
 It acts similarly to epinephrine, but has specific functions in the nervous system. levels and can cause dramatic symptoms, especially in combination with other medications.